 I have made an error when calculating the LTT

-You must bring the error to the attention of the Comptroller without delay with your revised calculations.
+You must bring the error to the attention of Revenue Jersey without delay with your revised calculations.
 Any overpaid LTT will be refunded.
-If you have underpaid you will need to pay the additional duty and may also be subject to a surcharge.
-You will be issued with a revised LTT receipt.
+If you have underpaid you'll need to pay the additional duty and may also be subject to a surcharge.
+You'll be issued with a revised LTT receipt.

 I have lost the LTT receipt

 You may apply to the Comptroller to issue a replacement receipt if you have lost, destroyed or damaged your LTT receipt.
-A charge may be made.
+A charge will be made.